There is immense value in PR, no matter how many “experts” claim PR is dead.

 It might be time to take change more seriously.
 As the CEO of Edelman says in an article on their advertising campaign promoting Edelman’s expanding integrated creative, paid and consulting expertise, PR pros “have a business model problem.”
 Namely, too many PR practitioners pitching to too few journalists.
 (PR professionals outnumber journalists 5-to-1 in 2018).

 This is leading agencies like Edelman to become more holistic content creators who work with a brand’s internal content team to time, scale and distribute branded content creation.

 Unless you are The Coca-Cola Company, your owned and branded content will struggle to attract viewers without promotion.
-In fact, a recent study by researchers using Ahrefs’ SEO tool found that 90 percent of organic content receives no search traffic from Google.
+In fact, a study by researchers using Ahrefs’ SEO tool found that 90 percent of organic content receives no search traffic from Google.
 Branded content just doesn’t have the built-in reach and engaged audience of established publishers.

 To boost your reach, you can tie your branded content strategy into your PR strategy.
 Rather than simply trying to create a trend story that a client can pitch to a journalist, integrated teams can create brand driven digital trends with creative assets.

 A strong example of this tactic is Intel.
 Luke Kintigh, the head of Intel’s very well received Intel IQ, explained how their branded content team can often work in harmony with their PR team.

 “Our Intel IQ video can serve as a B-Roll-like supplement for our PR team to entice journalists and gauge if there is media interest,” he says.
 “In addition, our integrated team can also pick and choose where we want to amplify an Intel relevant storyline through branded content or earned content, or sometimes, both.”